 Who is Administering the Peabody Test?

 Jan Sands and Louise Van Bergen will be administering the Peabody Test at WEST - Church of the Open Door, Maple Grove.

 When can I register my student?

-Registration opens November 1st and remains open until April 15, 2019
+Registration opens mid-November and remains open until April 15, 2021

 What is the cost of the test?